surfly/docs/faqs.md

 **
 How does Surfly differ from screensharing?**

-<p>A few things differentiate us from screensharing:
+A few things differentiate us from screensharing:
   1. We do not require any software to be installed
   2. We send over the real content without any loss of quality
-3. We can enable high performance video synchronization</p>
+  3. We can enable high performance video synchronization

 ##Security{#security}